cviebrock/eloquent-sluggable/README.md

 This keeps URLs unique.

-The **Eloquent-Sluggable** package for Laravel 5 will handle all of this for you automatically, with minimal configuration at the start.
+The **Eloquent-Sluggable** package for Laravel 5 aims to handle all of this for you automatically, with minimal configuration.

 ## Installation

-First, you'll need to require the package with Composer:
+First, you'll need to install the package via Composer:

 ```shell
 $ composer require cviebrock/eloquent-sluggable
 ```

-> **NOTE**: Eloquent-Sluggable now uses traits, so you will need to be running PHP 5.4 or higher.
+> **NOTE**: Eloquent-Sluggable uses traits, so you will need to be running PHP 5.4 or higher.

 Then, update `config/app.php` by adding an entry for the service provider.